Are you struggling with binge eating?

 For me, there’s nothing worse than being hungry 90 minutes after eating breakfast!
 I still eat my bagels and enjoy them, but I have an understanding of how that food works with my body.
 Other people can eat bagels and feel full for hours.
 Understanding that everyone is unique is an important part of the recovery process.
 What works for one will create a different feeling and experience in someone else.

 5. Make the Distinction Between Physiological & Emotional Binges

 Physiological binges occur mainly as the result of restriction of food and sometimes in response to metabolic/hormonal imbalances or substance use.
 Emotional binges occur in response to “mood reactivity”.
-Most individuals with binge eating disorder or emotional overeating, experience both types, and thus in recovery, we make it a treatment goal to help you address both physiological and emotional binge and overeating episodes.
-When you have regulated your eating patterns through consistent structured eating, most individuals will experience a significant decrease, and ultimately total elimination, of physiological binge episodes.
-Emotional binge episodes occur in response to an external event or internal experience that triggers strong feelings within us.
-Understanding the precipitating/activating event using DBT chain analysis can help you overcome emotional binges.
+Most individuals with binge eating disorder or emotional overeating, experience both types.
+In recovery, we make it a treatment goal to help address both physiological and emotional binge eating.

 6. Figure Out the Feels

 If you want to conquer emotional binge-eating, it is imperative to figure out what you are feeling.
 Often, individuals are very disconnected from thoughts and feelings during a binge-eating episode.
 They may have trouble understanding emotional cues that led to overeating.

 Using the DBT skill of chain analysis helps break down what was underneath the impulse to binge and can demystify the confusion people often feel around their binge-eating.
 When you are skillful, you will no longer end up saying “I don’t know what happened, but one thing led to another, and the next thing I knew I was in a full-blown binge.”